 - Children’s rights and family work

-Foundation employs about 100 professionals.
+A-Clinic Foundation employs about 100 professionals.

 We research the assessment of functional capacity and assemble studies on a tool developed for the assessment of psychosocial difficulties.
 Learn more about our follow-up and prison studies on their respective pages.

 Paradise24fin questionnaire and publications.